MSG and Sodium Reduction Webinar

 Umami Symposium: “Scientific Approach for Authentic Egyptian Foods and Ingredients”

-This symposium was held in Egypt on October 12, 2016 at Cairo University (Food Science Department, Faculty of Agriculture).
+October 12 2016 — This symposium was held in Egypt at Cairo University (Food Science Department, Faculty of Agriculture).
 It is the first symposium on Umami and Glutamate to be held in Egypt.

 The symposium covered basic information about umami, including its history, science and food applications, as well as the use of monosodium glutamate (MSG) as the purest form of umami.
 During the seminar, more than 250 attendees experienced the powerful effect of umami seasoning (MSG) to improve the deliciousness of low salt vegetable soup.

 Presenting: Dr. Kumiko Ninomiya of the Umami Information Center; Professor Dr. Shahinaz Ahmed Helmy Mohamed Abdou, Chair of the Food Science Department at Cairo University; Professor Dr. Toshihide Nishimura of Nippon Veterinary and Life Science University; and Dr. Masanori Komura of the International Glutamate Technical Committee and Ajinomoto Co., Inc.